alper/alpernl/content/posts/reading-2017/index.md

 Then halfway through the year, a shift happened where the kids underwent sleep regressions and we went through figurative hell.
 Watching video became impossible.
 The sleepless nights sitting up for 30-45 minutes at a stretch with a baby falling into deep sleep turned out to be a catalyst for reading.

-I wanted to see how dramatic this shift was so I retrieved my year’s reading from Goodreads, filled in the page counts ((Goodreads API is no beauty and page counts are subject to redistribution licenses from the publishers and as such a lot are missing.)) and made a bar chart of pages racked up per month.
+I wanted to see how dramatic this shift was so I retrieved my year’s reading from Goodreads, filled in the page counts [^1] and made a bar chart of pages racked up per month.

 [![](pages_per_month.png)](/dingen/2017/12/reading-2017/pages_per_month/)